 Both of these men secretly wanted the Hospital Director Shin Dong Jae (Kim Jong Soo), a good man, out of the way.
 Chae Soon Ho starts to mix toxic drugs into the drinks he hands Shin Dong Jae during their social times together, and one night while under the influence of these drugs he dies!
 How convenient!

-There is also drug addiction going on within some of the hospital staff, which further makes their ethical decisions susceptible to corruption, especially one female anesthesiologist named Kim Yoon Kyung (Shim Yi Young) whose little daughter is on a respirator.
+There is also drug addiction going on within some of the hospital staff, which further makes their ethical decisions susceptible to corruption, especially one female anesthesiologist named Kim Yoon Kyung (Shim Yi Young who played the klutzy aunt in The Suspicious Housekeeper) whose little daughter is on a respirator.
 She is eventually discovered to be a drug addict by Dr. Hyun Suk Joo (Yoon Hyun Min from Falling In Love With Innocence), a cardio-thoracic surgeon on staff, whom it's insinuated (in a flashback) she once had a brief affair with years earlier which might (and probably did) produce her daughter.
 Dr. Yoon Kyung is hiding secrets about the truth regarding the corruption in the executive staff, and about something nefarious she was ordered to do as an anesthesiologist, and she eventually commits suicide by overdose because of the guilt, leaving Dr. Suk Joo in charge of their little girl's medical care.

 When a new cardiac center attached to the hospital opens, an assemblyman politician named Kim Myung Soo (Ryu Seung Soo who played the veterinarian in the classic K-drama Winter Sonata) arrives at a hospital press conference celebrating its opening, but he is attacked by a "crazy" man and then the attacker is dragged away by hospital security staff.
 Then the politician himself has a health crisis while trying to leave the hospital after the attack.
 Could a doctor on staff at Hyun Sung help him?